rocketinventor/Material-Design-for-Sublime/README.md

-# Material Space
+# Materialfunk

-Material Space is a minimalistic theme for Sublime Text, based off of Google's material design specifications.
+Materialfunk is a minimalistic theme for Sublime Text, based off of Google's material design specifications.
 It's code is forked from ST-Spacefunk theme, which is based off of [kkga's](https://github.com/kkga/spacegray) Spacegray theme.

 ## Install via Package Control